packit/avant/README.md

 # Avant

 Service to make onboarding packages to Fedora easier.
-Development is currently taking place in the `service` branch.
+Development is currently taking place in the `service` and `working` branches.

 ## Workflow